NoorHannan29/Assignment_ML/README.md

 In every Lab Enhancement folder, it includes a `.ipynb` file, which includes the Lab Enhancement.
 The folders also includes a `.pdf` file of the represented lab enhancement.
 And if any additional datasets were used, they will also be present in the respective folders too.
 Lastly, there will also be a `.md` file, which contains the overview of the lab enhancement.

 Besides that, in the Project folder, it includes the `.ipynb` file for the project, as well as a `.csv` file which is the dataset used in this project.
 There also exists a `PROJECT_README.md` file which contains the executive summary of the project.

+As for the presentation, here is the provided video link: https://youtu.be/cfWGxzd7W-Y. In every `.md` file in the subfolders, the timestamps of the video explaining that part will be linked individually.